-Acoustic, Noise & Vibration Solutions Pty Ltd was commissioned to assess, and where required make recommendations to reduce and manage the noise impact at the nearest potentially affected receivers resulting from the construction of the proposed building supplies distribution centre at No. 118-120 Station Street, Penrith as per Penrith City Council Requirements.
+Acoustic, Noise & Vibration Solutions Pty Ltd was commissioned to assess, and where required make recommendations to reduce and manage the noise impact at the nearest potentially affected receivers resulting from the construction of the proposed mixed-use development at No. 118-120 Station Street, Penrith as per Penrith City Council Requirements.

 The proposed development is located on the corner of Station Street and Reserve Street in the suburb of Penrith (Figure 1 - Site Location).
-The architectural plans by Architecture Design Studio Pty Ltd dated August 24, 2020 are for the proposed construction of a six (6) storey mix use commercial and residential development comprising of a mixture of commercial and residential is proposed at the ground floor with residential units at the remaining upper floors with two (2) level of basement parking.
+The architectural plans by Architecture Design Studio Pty Ltd dated November 19th, 2020 are for the proposed construction of a six (6) storey mix use commercial and residential development comprising of commercial use on the ground floor and residential units at the remaining upper floors with two (2) level of basement parking.